 If your child has any symptoms please consider testing.
 Many cases have been asymptomatic or very mildly symptomatic and without testing we have no way of knowing.
 Any respiratory symptoms (congestion, runny nose, cough, sore throat, "allergy-like" symptoms, runny or bloodshot eyes, etc.) or gastrointestinal symptoms (vomiting/diarrhea/abdominal pain) can be associated with Covid-19.
 Fever, headache, body aches, chills, or fatigue have also been widely reported symptoms.
 Please test if there is any question.

 At any time if your child has concerning symptoms (difficulty breathing, overly lethargic or overly irritable, is dehydrated, or anything else that has you worried) please call the office to schedule a visit but let us know that your child has Covid-19 so we can prepare appropriately for the visit.
 Also, another reminder that if your child has had covid and becomes sick again in the 4-8 weeks after they recover, you should be calling us for guidance as this can be a concern.
-If your child plays sports he/she will need clearance to return to sports if they had significant symptoms (fever over 3 days) and you should schedule a follow up visit with us 2-3 weeks after their illness.
+If your child plays sports he/she may need clearance to return to sports if they had significant symptoms (fever over 3 days) and you should schedule a follow up visit with us 2-3 weeks after their illness.